-- 1. The student will explain the requirements and restrictions for a lawful search of a vehicle and seizure of evidence in the following situations.

-- a. with consent

-- b. incident to arrest

-- c. items in plain view

-- d. with a search warrant

-- e. with probable cause

-- f. inventory searches

-- 2. Through field exercises, the student will demonstrate the search of a vehicle using appropriate officer safety considerations to:

-- a.
-Remove and control occupants

-- b.
-Systematically examine the vehicle's exterior and interior, identifying common hiding places for contraband - 3.
+- 1. Examine the set-up of unknown risk and high risk traffic contacts using appropriate tactics and officer safety. - 2.
+Demonstrate the ability to change from an unknown risk vehicle contact to a high-risk vehicle contact when circumstances dictate. - 3.
+Through the use of practical exercises, demonstrate the ability to select the appropriate tactics and resources to utilize based upon the environment and circumstances of the contact. - 4.
+The student will explain the requirements and restrictions for a lawful search of a vehicle and seizure of evidence in the following situations. - a. with consent - b. incident to arrest - c. items in plain view - d. with a search warrant - e. with probable cause - f. inventory searches - 5.
+Through field exercises, the student will demonstrate the search of a vehicle using appropriate officer safety considerations to: - a.
+Remove and control occupants - b.
+Systematically examine the vehicle's exterior and interior, identifying common hiding places for contraband - 6.
 The student will demonstrate the ability to document the event in a written report.